pleabargain/EnglishHelpsYourCareer/grammar elements plurals.md

 - one of the
 	- most important things
+	- most common questions
 	- benefits
 	- ways
+	- best ways to do X
 	- possible problems
 	- children
 	- dogs
 	- children
 	- clients
 	- meetings
 	- rooms

 - there were a few
 	- dogs
 	- glasses on the table
 	- cats
 	- people at the restaurant

 - one of my favorite
 	- foods
 	- books
 	- interviews
 	- places
 	- people
 	- questions

 - a lot of + nouns + s
 	- a lot of situations
 	- a lot of tasks
+	- a lot properties
 	- a lot of stories
 	- a lot of videos

-- There are different types of ...
+- There are different
+	- types of ...

-- There are different kinds of ...
+	- kinds of ...

 - There are many different
 	- situations
 	- types of X
 	- ideas about X

 - different + noun + s
 	- colors
 	- things

 ## many + noun + s
   - organizations
   - times I stared off into space